martinholecekmax/gatsby-build-tracking-website/README.md

 ## Features

-- Displays the status of the currently running build
+- Showing the status of the ongoing build
-- Displays the status of the previous builds
+- Providing the status of past builds
-- Displays the logs of the build process
+- Presenting logs of the build process
-- Ability to add builds into the queue to process builds in order
+- Queuing builds for processing in order
-- Ability to cancel a build that is currently running or in the queue
+- Cancelling builds that are in progress or waiting in the queue.

 ## Builds page